Why is the CERT/CC moving to a more collaborative vulnerability coordination process?

 The CERT/CC considers the following conditions when deciding to coordinate:

-- whether the vendor or maintainer has not replied in a reasonable time frame (typically about two weeks);
+- whether the vendor or maintainer has not replied in a reasonable time frame or has stopped communicating (typically about two weeks)

-- whether the vendor has fixed a critical issue, but did not clearly document the fix in a security advisory, news article, or changelog;
+- whether the vendor has fixed a critical issue, but did not clearly document the fix in a security advisory, news article, or release notes

 More information on this topic can be found on our wiki.